Funded Projects

 2014 Phil Powell

-National Phone Financial Counselling Service | May 2020 - 2024
+National First Nations Phone Financial Counselling Service | May 2020 - 2025

 Financial Rights Legal Centre (FRLC) runs Money Mob Debt Help, an established national telephone service providing legal advice and assistance to First Nations people.
-The addition of a financial counsellor to this service will improve access to financial counselling services in under-served areas.
+The addition of financial counsellors to this service will improve access to financial counselling services in under-served areas.
 Funding to promote the service will support take-up and usage through building awareness and trust within local communities.